SirHawbly/portableSpoons/README.md

 # Status

-Right now, This software is in the begining stages of development.
+Right now, This software is in the beggining stages of development.
 The features that have been completed are outputting to midi, and creating some test songs that are pre-written.
 Some of the next things that need to be implemented are outputting to something SuperCollider can parse, stringing notes together in a nice way, and creating multiple parts/instruments for a song.

 More information about the Status of the project can be found in the todo.txt file.

 # Usage

+To start off, you will need to clone this repo.

+In order to run the files in this project, you will need some specific tools:
+  .
+Python
+  .
+Midiutil (a python library)
+  .
+A Midi Player (I use Timidity on linux)
+  .
+A Wav Player
+  . and eventually SuperCollider

-Right now, the code is ran in the makeSong.py file.
-This will most likely be shifted into the createSong.sh script.
+Right now, the code for testing Midi output is ran in the midi.py file.
+This will most likely be shifted into the createSong.sh script at a later date.

 You can make two test midi files by running :
- `python makeSong.py`
+ `python midi.py`

 More features will be implemented as the project goes on.